josemoreiraUA/SISQUAL-data-and-methods/src/frontend/client_web_ui/v1.0/README.md

 npm start
 ```

- - this runs the app in development mode.
+this runs the app in development mode.

- - Open [http://localhost:3000](http://localhost:3000) to view it in a browser.
+Open [http://localhost:3000](http://localhost:3000) to view the app in a browser.

+**Notes:

- - The page will reload when you make changes.
+ - The app reloads when new changes are detected.
- - You may also see lint errors in the console.
+ - lint errors are shown in the console.

 ```bash
 npm test
 ```

- - Launches the test runner in the interactive watch mode.
+launches the test runner in interactive watch mode.

- - See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+ - Read [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ```bash
 npm run build
 ```

- - Builds the app for production to the `build` folder.
+builds the app for production to the `build` folder.

+**Notes:

- - It correctly bundles React in production mode and optimizes the build for the best performance.
+ - This correctly bundles React in production mode and optimizes the build for the best performance.
  - The build is minified and the filenames include the hashes.
- - Your app is ready to be deployed!
+ - The app is ready for deployment!

- - See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+ - Read [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ```bash
 npm run eject